mattclarke/advent_of_code_21/README.md

 ## Day 17:
 - Part 1: over complicated it at first; can be done quickly via brute force.
 - Part 2: small modification to track unique velocities.

+## Day 18:
+- Part 1: turn the string into a tree and then use various different recursions to explode and split then do the calculation.
+- Part 2: just some extra loops to check all the combinations to find the maximum.
+# TODO: perhaps revisit to see if can be tidied up.
+E.g. the explode function is a bit complicated.